IBE160/SG-Oslo-Best/proposal.md

         - Saves the new information on profile.
       - **Option B - Dismiss**: Clicks "Dismiss" button
         - Go to step 4 (flow 2).
+  - If required fields are left empty, they’re highlighted with inline warnings, a banner prompts completion, and the “Save” button remains disabled until all fields are filled.
 4. **Home page**
    - View profile and saved cover letters.
    - A button "New job application" - redirect to step 5 (flow 2).
 5. **Create new job application**
-   - **Input**: instructions, CV and job application
+   **Input**:
+     - Instructions - a large free-text box to write optional style and tone.
+     - CV - When clicked the "New job application" button, the CV automatically is pulled from the saved profile.
+     - Job application - a large free-text box to paste in the job application in plain text.
    - **Output**: Optional cover letter and create button "save" and "regenerate".
 6. **Output options**
      - If the student is satisfied with the cover letter, then the student can click on "save".
-     - If the student is NOT satisfied, then the student can click on "regenerate" and be redirected to instructions on step 5 (flow 1).
+     - If the student is NOT satisfied, then the student can click on "regenerate" and be redirected to instructions on step 5 (flow 2).
 7. **Clicks the "save" button**
     - Save and download the cover letter as plain text.
     - "Exit to home page" - returns to user home page.